d3/d3-plugins/d3/graph/README.md

 ]);
 ```

-To a list of links
+Get the graph as list of links

 ```js
 graph.links();